Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Cranbourne West has 45 active public transport stops, all of which are bus stops.
 These stops are served by 7 different routes that together facilitate 2,289 weekly passenger trips.
-The area's transport accessibility is rated as good, with residents typically located 302 meters from the nearest transport stop.
+The area's transport accessibility is rated as good, with residents located an average of 302 meters from the nearest stop.

-On average, there are 327 trips per day across all routes, which translates to approximately 50 weekly trips per individual stop.
+On average, there are 327 trips per day across all routes, which equates to approximately 50 weekly trips per individual stop.

 Frequently Asked Questions - Transport